isomerpages/pa-corp/_sparks-volunteer-programmes/Nurturing Our Children/Homework Café.md

 						:
 					</td>
 					<td width="75%">
-						   We are looking for compassionate volunteers to join our tutoring programme for primary students who are facing difficulty in their homework on weekly basis.
+						   We are looking for compassionate volunteers to join our tutoring programme, on a weekly basis, for primary students who are facing difficulty in their homework.
 					</td>
 				</tr>
 				<tr>